Characters: Sengoku Basara Other Characters

 - Dirty Coward: It's hard not to sympathise with him a bit, since he's surrounded on all sides by people much stronger than he is bullying him into fighting for them, and only wants to eat his hotpot in peace.
 However he does himself no favors by acting self-important, and is so pathetically weak and indecisive he becomes a burden to everyone else.

 - The Dog Bites Back: One of the reasons for his betrayal.
 Unfortunately, he also learns that Mitsunari does not take betrayal lightly.

-- Extreme Doormat: So much so that Motonari actually walks over him in one scene.
+- Extreme Doormat: So much so that in 3 Motonari actually walks over him in one scene.
 Wearing heels, no less.